Are you using domestic or family violence?

 Talking about violence for the first time

 Being honest with yourself about what has been happening is the first big step towards making the change that needs to happen.
 The second big step is telling someone else about what’s been happening.
-It takes a lot of courage to open up.
-Some people, when first opening up about abuse and domestic violence dive...More
+It takes a lot of courage to open up and talk about violence.
+Some people, when first opening up...More

 Talking to a friend about their violence